Rajeshbhai Chudasama

 Rajeshbhai Naranbhai Chudasama (born 10 April 1982) is Member of Parliament from Junagadh-Gir Somnath, Gujarat (Lok Sabha).
 He was previously a Member of the Gujarat Legislative Assembly (MLA).
 He was elected from Mangrol in Junagadh district as a candidate of the Bharatiya Janata Party (BJP) in 2012.
 He has won the 2014 Lok Sabha election from Junagadh Lok Sabha constituency.
-Mr. Chudasama belong to the Koli caste of Gujarat.
+He belongs to the Koli caste of Gujarat.